-Add a Sort Rows step in the Data Pipeline which will allow you to re-sort all of the resulting columns in your query in any direction and order.
+Add a Sort Rows step in the Data Pipeline, which allows you to re-sort all of the resulting columns in your query in any direction and order.

-Choose the columns to reorder and the desired order (ascending or descending).
+Choose the columns to reorder and the desired sorting direction (ascending or descending).
 Click Apply & Close when completed.

-If you would like to sort your rows in your dataset or Table chart in a custom order that is not ascending or descending alpha-numeric sort, there are a couple of options:
+If you’d like to sort your rows in your dataset or Table chart in a custom order that’s not ascending or descending alpha-numeric sort, there are a couple of options:

 Transpose and reorder

 Another quick option would be to leverage the Transpose and Reorder Columns steps.
-In the pipeline, select the Transpose transformation, to swap the rows for columns and columns for rows.
-Once transposed, use the Reorder Columns pipeline step to drag your columns (i.e. your rows) in the desired order.
-Lastly, add one last Transpose pipeline step to revert your columns back to rows.
+In the Pipeline, select the Transpose transformation to swap the rows for columns and columns for rows.
+Once transposed, use the Reorder Columns pipeline step to drag your columns (i.e., your rows) in the desired order.
+Finally, add one last Transpose pipeline step to revert your columns back to rows.

 Check out the video below to see how to quickly use the Transpose and Reorder Pipeline steps to sort: